systemd/mkosi/mkosi.md

 `FinalizeScript=`, `--finalize-script=`

-: Takes a path to an executable that is invoked outside the final image right after copying in the build artifacts generated in the first phase of the build, and after having executed the `mkosi.postinst` script (see `PostInstallationScript=`).
+: Takes a path to an executable that is invoked outside the image after the build is finished but before the image is packaged.
 This script is invoked directly in the host environment, and hence has full access to the host's resources.
 If this option is not used, but an executable `mkosi.finalize` is found in the local directory, it is automatically used for this purpose.
 Specify an empty value to disable automatic detection.

 `WithNetwork=`, `--with-network=`